Abhilash-101/AVAX-Mod-2/README.md

 ### **Description**
 ![image0](https://github.com/user-attachments/assets/06df1ada-4946-47a2-bd0e-fd5cd3f47726)
 This is a Smart Contract Management in Solidity called Store with React as a front end for Metacrafters Assessment Module 2.
-It uses a preloaded account to test the functions.
-The website will act as Server Store and users will be able to deposit using ETH.
-The user can input any amount that they want to deposit in their tab and can also see their current tab.
-Users will also be able to purchase different types of resources with different prices for each.
-As the user buys resources, their point level will increase.
-They will be able to keep track of their point level as well all throughout their sessions.
+It employs a preloaded account for the purpose of function testing.
+The platform is designed to operate as a Server Store, enabling users to conduct deposits utilizing ETH.
+Users are afforded the capability to specify any amount they wish to deposit within their designated tab and are also able to monitor their current tab balance.
+Furthermore, users will have the opportunity to acquire various categories of resources, each with distinct pricing structures.
+As users engage in the procurement of resources, their accrued point level will correspondingly elevate.
+They will have the ability to continuously track their point level throughout the entirety of their sessions.

 ### **Overview**